-It provides that a person summoned to produce a document does not become a witness by the mere fact that he produces it, and cannot be cross-examined unless and until he is called as a witness.
+This clause provides that a person summoned to produce a document does not become a witness by the mere fact that he produces it, and cannot be cross-examined unless and until he is called as a witness.

-Clause 145 of the Bill relates to witnesses to character may be cross-examined and re-examined.
+Clause 145 of the Bill relates to witnesses to character may be cross-examined and reexamined.